GameServerManagers/LinuxGSM-Dev-Docs/code-standards/text-editor-settings.md

 ## Trailing White Spaces

-When developing code somtimes it can be easy to end up with trailing white spaces. as shown below.
+When developing code sometimes it can be easy to end up with trailing white spaces. as shown below.

 ```text
 fn_example_func(){